Boston Marathon: 2011: Geoffrey Mutai and the IAAF

 On April 18, 2011, Geoffrey Mutai of Kenya won the 2011 Boston Marathon in a time of 2:03:02:00.
 Although this was the fastest marathon ever run at the time, the International Association of Athletics Federations noted that the performance was not eligible for world record status given that the course did not satisfy rules that regarded elevation drop and start/finish separation (the latter requirement being intended to prevent advantages gained from a strong tailwind, as was the case in 2011).
 The Associated Press (AP) reported that Mutai had the support of other runners who describe the IAAF's rules as "flawed".
 According to the Boston Herald, race director Dave McGillivray said he was sending paperwork to the IAAF in an attempt to have Mutai's mark ratified as a world record.
 Although this was not successful, the AP indicated that the attempt to have the mark certified as a world record "would force the governing bodies to reject an unprecedented performance on the world's most prestigious marathon course".

 2013: Bombing

 On April 15, 2013, the Boston Marathon was still in progress at 2:49 p.m.
 EDT (nearly three hours after the winner crossed the finish line), when two homemade bombs were set off about 200 yd apart on Boylston Street, in approximately the last 225 yd of the course.
 The race was halted, preventing many from finishing.
-Three spectators were killed and an estimated 264 were injured.
+Three spectators were killed and an estimated 264 people were injured.
 Entrants who completed at least half the course and did not finish due to the bombing were given automatic entry in 2014.
 In 2015, Dzhokhar Tsarnaev, one of the perpetrators of the bombing, was found guilty of 30 federal offenses in connection with the attack and was sentenced to death.
-His brother Tamerlan died after a gunfight with police and after Dzhokhar ran him over with a vehicle.
+His older brother Tamerlan died after a gunfight with police and after Dzhokhar ran him over with a stolen vehicle.